patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert-group/alert-group.md

 3. **Oldest notification:** Continues to move down the stack as newer notifications surface, until a user closes it.
 4. **Overflow footer (optional):** Use this when you do not want to display more than a specified number of alerts at the same time on the user's screen.
 See [Managing overflow](#managing-overflow) for more information about overflow footer interactions.

+## Usage
+Use an alert group when you need to position multiple alerts on the same page, mainly [toast alerts](/components/alert/design-guidelines#elements).
+Toast alerts continue to stack until a user dismisses them or they reach an automatic timeout (8 seconds is recommended).

-## Placement
+### Placement
 Use 8px of padding between each alert in an alert group.
-Non-toast alert groups should typically be placed inline with the page content.
-Toast alert group alignment on a page will depend on your use case.
+Alert group alignment on a page will depend on your use case.

 **For desktop views**, right-align toast alert groups over your page content.
+Each alert should stack on top of one another with 8px of padding in between.

 <img src="./img/alert-group-desktop.png" alt="An example of a right-aligned toast alert group over a desktop view." />